 Simoes Maria Luisa

-Diensthoofd, Associate Professor
+Associate Professor

 Bio

 Maria Luísa Simões (she/her) joined ITM as Associate Professor in 2023.
 She was previously Assistant Professor at the London School of Hygiene and Tropical Medicine (UK) and Faculty Research Associate at Johns Hopkins University (USA).
 She graduated in 2014 with a PhD in Biomedical Sciences (Nova University of Lisbon, Portugal; Imperial College London, UK).
-Maria Luisa is the Chair-elect for the American Committee of Medical Entomology (ACME) and member of the American Society of Tropical Medicine and Hygiene (ASTMH) scientific program committee.
+Maria Luísa is the Chair for the American Committee of Medical Entomology (ACME) and member of the American Society of Tropical Medicine and Hygiene (ASTMH) scientific program committee.
 She is the recipient of the 2022 Breakthrough in Medical Entomology Award (ACME) and the 2019 ASTMH Young Investigator Award.

 Research focus

-Our Lab in the press:
+Our Lab in the News:

-Nature: How genetically modified mosquitoes could eradicate malaria
+Nature, 28 June 2023: How genetically modified mosquitoes could eradicate malaria

 Join the Lab: